ianhenderson/factly/README.md

 factly
 ======

-A flashcard application for studying facts
+A MEAN-stack flashcard application for studying facts.